webboty/Dexter-Wiki/Kinematics.md

 ## Kinematics
 Convert XYZ to [Joint](Joints) Angles for J1, J2, J3, J4, and J5.
-Dexter follows the common convention is that Z is up / down, X is right / left, and Y is out / back.
+Dexter follows the common convention is that Z is up / down, X is right / left, and Y is out / back. (see picture below)

 In [DDE](DDE) we can `move_to(X, Y, Z, direction, config)` where
 - X, Y, and Z are the destination in meters,